Teenage Thunder: Reviews

-Teenage Thunder gets a feel of the self-centered, belligerent confusion of adolescence, where battle-lines are drawn against peers and almost every adult is a possible agent of parochial control...had the film based itself around Maurie seeing the error of his ways, a different and more pertinent movie might have resulted...as it is, Teenage Thunder possesses well-staged auto set pieces and some lovely vintage film of the San Fernando raceway, a few steadfast performances, and a heart in the right place; it just doesn't really know where that place is and, like Johnnie, ends up misunderstood.
+Teenage Thunder gets a feel of the self-centered, belligerent confusion of adolescence, where battle-lines are drawn against peers and almost every adult is a possible agent of parochial control...had the film based itself around Maurie seeing the error of his ways, a different and more pertinent movie might have resulted...as it is, Teenage Thunder possesses well-staged auto set pieces and some lovely vintage film of the San Fernando raceway, a few steadfast performances, and a heart in the right place; it just doesn't really know where that place is, and like Johnnie, ends up misunderstood.

-This is a movie full of fast cars drag-racing in the streets and raging hormones pulsing through young bodies.
-It's a story about hot rods and the social issues of a generation bursting with disillusionment and teenage angst.
+This is a movie full of fast cars drag racing in the streets and raging hormones pulsing through young bodies.
+It is a story about hot rods and the social issues of a generation bursting with disillusionment and teenaged angst.
 While the road to fulfilment is rocky, the story line in Teenage Thunder is intent on showing how good will conquer over evil.
 We follow Johnnie through his battle to fit in with the cool kids... and his journey to overcome parental oppression.